adster101/hastingsdigital/hbmf/index.md

 ##### Design

-Once the wireframe layouts have been agreed I would work closely with the Round table to deliver a clean, modern site.

-This would involve an element of graphic design prior to any coding.
+Once the navigation scheme has been finalised I will create a series of static wireframes outlining the layout of each page.

-I would seek to work with a local creative / graphic designer to provide a re-freshed and re-invigorated look and feel for the HBMF website.
+Once the wireframe layouts have been agreed I  would seek to work with a local creative / graphic designer with a view to providing a look and feel in keeping with the brand colours as defined in the current logo.